1. What is a Mezzanine Floor?

 Columns (or posts) support Mezzanine Floors.
 Posts are almost always square hollow steel tubes.
 At the upper end of the post are the main beams.
 The main beams sit directly on top of the columns.

 The welding of a baseplate at the bottom of a post is common.
 A baseplate helps to spread the load over the concrete slab.
-Mezzanine floors are anchored to the slab via the baseplate.
+Anchors fix the baseplate the slab.

 c) Floor Anchors

-Anchoring is achieved with the use of floor anchors.
+Floor anchors fix the posts to the slab.
 They are anchored in to your concrete slab (or concrete footing) with floor anchors via a baseplate welded at the bottom of the post.

 Main beams are the horizontal structural steel members, typically Structural I-beams (a.k.a.
 RSJ’s) that sit on top of the columns.